4 Must-Own Knives for Outdoorsmen 2021

 SOG Pillar Blackout

-If there was ever a fixed-blade that will change your mind about carrying a fixed-blade over a folding blade, the SOG Pillar Blackout is it.
+If there was ever a fixed blade that would change your mind about carrying a fixed blade over a folding blade, the SOG Pillar Blackout is it.
 The Pillar Blackout is a knife that I’d buy for a survival knife while I hunt, hike, or kayak in the wilderness.
 The reason I like the Pillar Blackout so much is the feel and sharpness of the blade.
-You can literally cut paper by dropping a sheet over the knife.
+You can cut paper by dropping a sheet over the knife.
 The CPM-S35VN steel is one of the most durable and hardened steels that knife manufacturers make.
 SOG wanted to ensure the entire knife was made from this steel with vanadium and niobium carbides to further enhance the overall hardness and durability of the Pillar Blackout.

 A couple of things to consider when buying a fixed blade is how long the blade is and what your purpose is.
 The Pillar is a 5" blade with an overall length of 9.9" of solid steel with a micarta linen fabric for the grip.
 This grip allows for water and blood to slide across the grip without sticking or puddling in the ridges of the grip.
 You can skin a bird under running water with this knife and it will not loosen in your hand or force you to stop the water.
 A Kydex sheath is used to ensure that this incredibly sharp blade is protected and out of harm’s way.
 Most people prefer to use the belt loops to attach the sheath to a leg or belt.